syncthing/syncthing/dev/intro.rst

    That just highlights that there *should have been* a test to start with, and this is the optimal time to add one.

--  Perhaps how the code works (or what exactly it does) isn't obviously clear to the reviewer.
-A test will clarify and lock this down, and also prevent us from *inadvertently breaking the code later*.
+-  Perhaps how the code works (or what exactly it does) isn't clear to the reviewer.
+A test will clarify and lock this down, and also prevent us from *inadvertently breaking it later*.

 Another thing that the maintainer might be hard about is whether the code actually solves the *entire* problem, or at least enough of it to